avantikalal/avantikalal.github.io/index.md

 <a href="https://scholar.google.com/citations?user=CLgOCOAAAAAJ">Google Scholar profile</a>

 ## Peer Review
-I actively participate in peer review in the areas of computational biology and machine learning for genomics.
+I actively participate in peer review in the areas of computational biology and machine learning.
 I have performed 76 reviews of 55 papers for leading journals and conferences, including <i>Nucleic Acids Research</i>, <i>Communications Biology</i>, <i>PLOS Computational Biology</i> and <i>Scientific Reports</i>.
 Please reach out to me via the email below for peer review.

 ## Grant Review
-I actively participate in grant review for funding bodies in the areas of computational biology and machine learning for genomics.
+I actively participate in grant review for funding bodies in the areas of computational biology and machine learning.
 I have reviewed recently for the Chan Zuckerberg Initiative.
 Please reach out to me via the email below.

 ## Public speaking
 I frequently give academic and industry talks on the topic of machine learning in genomics.
 Some recent talks:

 2022

-- Optimizing Drug Target ID Through AI (forthcoming podcast at https://biorad.io/)
+- Optimizing Drug Target ID Through AI (forthcoming podcast with [Biorad.io](https://biorad.io/))
 - Data Science in the Era of Digital Biology, San Francisco State University
 - Machine Learning for Genomics, University of Miami